 - Cash – If the winner chooses cash, the Lottery will issue a check when the ticket is validated.
 The cash value is approximately one-half the advertised value of the jackpot and is given to the winner in one lump sum.

 - Annuity – The winner who selects an annuity is paid a lump sum and then 29 annual graduated payments for Mega Millions, Powerball, and The Pick.

 What happens if an annuity winner dies before the last payment?

 You can, and should, name a beneficiary when you claim your jackpot prize.
 The prize is the winner's property and is considered part of the winner's estate.
 If a beneficiary is not designated, the prize will remain part of the winner's estate.

 If I win the jackpot, can I remain anonymous?

-The names of persons or legally formed entities that are paid lottery prizes or winnings of $600 or more are held confidential for 90 days from the date the prize is awarded and are not a public record during that period.
+The names of persons or legally formed entities that are paid lottery prizes or winnings of $100,000 or more are held confidential for 90 days from the date the prize is awarded and are not a public record during that period.
+In accordance with Arizona Revised Statute (A.R.S.) §5-573(D), winners of $100,000 or greater may elect to keep their name permanently confidential.
 Information regarding the prize winner's city and county of residence is not confidential.

 A prize winner may voluntarily consent to the disclosure of their name.
 Can a blind trust collect winnings?